 Chances are if you’ve driven a car for any number of years, you’ve run into at least a couple of car repairs — some of which may have even been in the early years of owning your new car.
 And since you use your car for nearly everything in your life, from running routine errands to visiting friends and loved ones, unexpected car repairs can be a source of substantial stress and unplanned financial burden.

 But just because your car experiences problems, doesn’t necessarily mean what you drove off the lot was a lemon.
-Though we all expect and hope our cars will last us for years to come, some breakdowns are simply inevitable.
+Though we all expect and hope our cars will last us for years to come, some breakdowns are simply inevitable, and thus might not meet the California lemon law presumption.

 For example, let’s say you did purchase a car that began experiencing some stereo issues as well as some air condition quirks, such as the temperatures not staying as cool as you’d like.
 Even though these problems are bound to cause some frustrations, they don’t immediately mean your car is a lemon.